 Your authors have divided the overall task of preparing for the CPA exam into 20 study units for each section of the exam.
 As you will see in the Study Unit 2 cross-references, these study units conform to (or parallel) the AICPA CSOs.
 Note that the scope of most AICPA areas is broad, resulting in coverage by more than one Gleim study unit.
-The Gleim CPA Review books have AICPA CSO/Gleim study unit cross-references listed in the Introductions so that you are assured of being completely prepared to PASS.
+Each Gleim CPA Review book has AICPA CSO/Gleim study unit cross-references listed in an appendix so that you are assured of being completely prepared to PASS.

 The CPA exam should be taken immediately after graduation (or while in the last semester of school, if permitted) while your education is still fresh.
 If you take the exam before taking all relevant accounting and business law courses, you will have to study (rather than review) the relevant subject matter.
 Courses relevant to the CPA exam include

 Out of the 55 U.S. jurisdictions, 54 have implemented the “150-hour rule,” which requires a bachelor’s degree plus 30 hours to be certified.
-As of 2013, only the U.S. Virgin Islands have not passed this requirement.
-The 150-hour rule for four states, however, will not become effective until a future date.
-These states are as follows:
+Only the U.S. Virgin Islands have not passed this requirement.

 If you have already graduated and have not signed up to take the CPA exam, do so as soon as possible and start studying.